Ogartner/tic-tac-toe/README.md

-# A Game of tictactoe.
+# A Game of Tic-Tac-Toe.